spikedoanz/spikedoanz.github.io/content/archive-hub.md

 # archive

 ---
-> for amazing pages which are either inaccssible, link-rotted, or overall not to my liking in design
+> for amazing pages which are either inaccssible or not to my liking in design
 ---

 [[why-python|eric raymond -- why python?]]